-Each semester, the German Department hosts Professional Development Conferences for teachers of German.
+Each year, the German Department hosts Professional Development Conferences for teachers of German.
 The conferences, open to German instructors from the New Jersey and Eastern Pennsylvania areas, seek to enhance German curriculum at the middle and high school levels, so as to increase general interest in continued study of German language and literature.

 By bringing different groups together, the conference furthers contacts and connections between teachers and curricula.
 To further promote this communication, teachers are invited to bring colleagues from different disciplines or departments.
 All attendees are provided with Professional Development certificates at the conclusion of the conference.